 First off, it is probably important to know how to cold brew tea.
 If you are reading this, we can safely assume that you know how to do a hot steep.

-To cold brew tea, you need a few things, which won’t sound much different than what you require for your standard hot steep.
+To cold steep tea, you need a few things, which won’t sound much different than what you require for your standard hot steep.
 You will need:

-To start, you will typically want to use more tea for a cold brew tea than you would for a hot steep.
+To start, you will typically want to use a little more tea for a cold steep tea than you would for a hot steep.
 A general rule would be to use 4-8 teaspoons of tea to the quart of water, depending on the type of tea used and the desired strength of the tea.
-It is important to give the tea a quick rinse in case there are any contaminants on it.
+We recommend giving the leaves a quick rinse.
 Be sure to use cold water for this!

-Place your tea in the container either loose or in a bag or infuser, just make sure that there is enough room for the proper expansion of the tea leaves so that the flavor and the phytochemicals have the room to exit the leaves and get into your brew.
+Place your tea in the container either loose or in a bag or infuser, just make sure that there is enough room for the tea to swirl around and release their flavors and anti-oxidants.

 Add cold water to the container right up to the top.
 Cover the container and place it in the fridge for 8-12 hours.

-Once the tea is removed from the fridge, either strain the tea or remove the existing strainer, serve, and enjoy!
+Once the tea is removed from the fridge, either strain the tea or remove the existing strainer, serve, and enjoy your first cold steep!

-The flavor of cold brew tea is going to be significantly lighter than that with your hot brew.
-There is also going to be only about half of the caffeine in a cold brew, meaning that those of us that wish to avoid caffeine can do so more effectively by cold steeping teas.
+The flavor of cold brew tea is going to be lighter versus a hot brew.
+There is also going to be only about 1/2 - 2/3 of the caffeine in a cold brew, meaning that those of us that wish to avoid caffeine can do so more effectively by cold steeping teas.